Skip Navigation

 • Remove standing water and ventilate the area.
 Use a de-humidifier, fan or open windows to let fresh air in.

-You may qualify for financial assistance from Halton Region if Public Works staff have investigated the sewer backup and determined that:
+If you are a Halton resident, you may qualify for financial assistance from Halton Region if Public Works staff have investigated the sewer backup and determined that:

 • a blockage occurred on the municipal side of the wastewater system; or